 Unless you repent, I will come to you and remove your lampstand out of its place.
-(Rev. 2:5)
+(Revelation 2:5)

 “How dreadful are the punishments of Christ!” said a certain Victorian minister.
-“He may take away your minister; and he may also take away the light of his word.”
+“He may take away your minister and the light of his word.”

-(Think about that for a second: If you don’t repent, the man up front gets whacked by Jesus.
-Makes perfect sense.)
+Think about that for a second: If you don’t repent, the man up front gets whacked by Jesus.

 What does it mean to remove a lampstand?

 Change is coming.
 If the Ephesians don’t change, Jesus will change them.
 If they don’t return to him, he will come to them and carry them to a new place.

 That’s the gist of Revelation 2:5.